NREL/resstock/measures/ResStockArguments/README.md

 **water_heater_tank_model_type**

 Type of tank model to use.
 The 'stratified' tank generally provide more accurate results, but may significantly increase run time.
 Applies only to storage water heater.
-If not provided, the OS-HPXML default (see [Conventional Storage](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage'>Conventional Storage</a>) is used.

 - **Name:** ``water_heater_tank_model_type``
 - **Type:** ``Choice``